-The construction of memorials and cemeteries to commemorate the dead of the First World War was only completed in 1938 with the unveiling of the Australian Memorial at Villers-Bretonneux.
+The construction of war memorials and cemeteries to commemorate the war dead of the First World War was only completed in 1938 with the unveiling of the Australian Memorial at Villers-Bretonneux.
 Our commitment expanded globally after the Second World War, and today we care for war graves and memorials at 23,000 locations, in more than 150 countries and territories.

 Over the years, our cemeteries and memorials have evolved naturally – ageing but remaining true to their founding design and purpose.
 More revolutionary has been the changing landscape within which they are located and the way in which the task of caring for them has changed.

 Many of our cemeteries and memorials were designed by world-renowned architects, sculptors and artists, and in recent years the significance of our estate has been formally recognised in a number of countries as cemeteries and memorials are listed in increasing numbers or under consideration for World Heritage Site status.
-With such recognition and protection comes additional responsibility and this is why the Commission is implementing a Heritage Strategy to guide its work for the future.
+With such recognition and protection comes additional responsibility and this is why the Commission has implemented a Heritage Strategy to guide its work for the future.

-Our Charter defines our mission as being “in perpetuity” but few buildings last forever, unaltered, without intervention.
+Our Charter defines our mission as being “in perpetuity” but no buildings last forever, unaltered, without intervention.
 The aim of our heritage strategy is twofold – to help our staff and public appreciate the inherent “value” of our sites in the wider historical, cultural and commemorative context; and to ensure that any required intervention is identified well in advance, prioritised accordingly and, when implemented, is done sympathetically.